KatherLab/swarm-learning-hpe/Troubleshooting.md

 ## 10. Stuck at running swarm nodes
 - swarm network nodes
-- correct logs for sentinal nodes should be like this:
+- correct logs for sentinel nodes should be like this:
   ```
   bd63c696052db1ed6edb49720fd322d4fb2d934851776948d2554229a2ff00ab
   ######################################################################